Page Reviewed / Updated - Mar. 2017

 This program pays for the cost of assisted living in approved residences but does not include the monthly fees for room and board.
 Services provided in assisted living include:

 The Assisted Living Waiver can also provide financial assistance to help persons currently residing in nursing homes to transition into an assisted living residence.

 The Assisted Living Waiver Program is available to residents statewide.
 As previously mentioned, waiting lists for enrollment often exist and not all assisted living communities in Ohio accept the Waiver.
-A statewide list of certified residences is available on this webpage and more general information about assisted living in Ohio is available here.
+A statewide list of certified residences is available on this webpage and more general information about assisted living waiver is available here.